AlejandroV404/FTC-Into-the-Deep-2024-2025/README.md

 2. Import into Android Studio or upload via OnBot Java
 3. Configure hardware map to match your team's robot
-4. Select your OpMode on the Driver Station and test
+4. Select your OpMode on the Driver Station and test [for RoadRunner Usage you will first need to tune your robot for roadrunner.
+Here's a guide: learnroadrunner.com]

 ## 🏆 About the Project
 This code was used to: